MEASER: Malware embedding attacks on open-source LLMs

 \section{Conclusion}

-In this paper, we systematically formalize the threat model of stego attacks against open-source LLMs, and propose the first stego attack \texttt{SASER}. \texttt{SASER} enhances the attack robustness against quantization through a de-quantization mechanism, and achieves stealthiness based on a performance-aware importance metric.
-Through extensive experiments, \texttt{SASER} outperforms existing stego attacks on general DNNs in terms of the attack success rate and stealth rate.
-We further discuss possible defenses against \texttt{SASER}, and call for urgent investigation into powerful countermeasures in the future.
+In this paper, we systematically formalize the threat model of MEAs against open-source LLMs, and propose the first MEA MEASER.
+MEASER enhances the attack robustness against quantization and fine-tuning through robust payload encoding and Magnitude-Adaptive Relative Quantization Index Modulation mechanism, while achieves stealthiness based on a performance-aware importance metric.
+Through extensive experiments, MEASER outperforms existing MEAs on general DNNs in terms of the bit error rate and stealth rate.
+We further discuss possible defenses against MEASER, and call for urgent investigation into powerful countermeasures in the future.